jessicahe004/whimsi/README.md

 - Machine learning for scanning by page number, chunking to maintain in-order setence structure, and removing filler words for prompting.
 - Environmental scenes generated for each upload check-point.

-# learning process - "pre optimization is the root of all evil"
+# learning process - "premature optimization is the root of all evil"
 (i will link my system design drafts)

 # next steps for whimsi